caprabell/curso-react-native/README.md

 # curso-react-native
-Creating an fully operational app with react-native
+Creating a fully operational app with react-native